Azure/aihub/docs/content/en/docs/Concepts/azure-openai.md

 * **Quotas**: the quotas available in Azure are allocated per model and per region, within a subscription.
 [Learn more about quotas](https://learn.microsoft.com/en-us/azure/ai-services/openai/quotas-limits).
 In the documentation you can find best practices to manage your quota.

-**Activate GenAI with Azure** uses Azure OpenAI Embeddings model to vectorize the content and ChatGPT model to conversate with that content.
+**AI Hub** uses Azure OpenAI Embeddings model to vectorize the content and ChatGPT model to conversate with that content.

 More information at the official documentation: [What is Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview)